RaykKretzschmar/FeWo-Verwaltung/README.md

 4. You will be asked to provide a Word document as a template for the invoice.
 Make sure the document contains placeholders that match the customer and invoice data.

-5. The application will generate a Word document with the replaced text and save it in your chosen location.
+5. The application will generate a .docx and a .pdf document with the replaced text and save it in your chosen location.

 ## Note
-This application only supports .docx Word documents.
-The Word document should contain placeholders in the form of your labels.
+This application only supports .docx documents as templates.
+The .docx file should contain placeholders in the form of your labels.
 For example, if you have a label "Anrede", your Word document should contain a placeholder "Anrede" where you want this information to be inserted.